BaumSebastian/ALVA/README.md

 ## How to use ALVA

-First of all, make sure you implement the generative model as defined below.
-Then use the alva code listed afterwards.
-For experimental purpose look into [convergence training](#convergence-training) chapter.
-This resulted in good results, but are not strong elaboratable on new datasets.
+Firstly, it is important to ensure that the generative model is implemented as specified [below](#models).
+Once the model is implemented, the ALVA code provided can be used.
+For experimental purposes, it is recommended to examine the [convergence training chapter](#convergence-training), which has yielded promising results.
+However, it should be noted that these results may not necessarily generalize to new datasets and therefore require further evaluation.

 ### Models